castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 - An error saying it was unable to load textures for a model.
 (Should be a dark see-through black-ish box with Red Text.)
  - To fix this do either of:

-  A) Use a computer with the Japanese Language Pack installed.
+A. Use a computer with the Japanese Language Pack installed.

 Or

-  B) Open the model in PMDEditor/MikuMikuDance and change the texture names to english.
+B. Open the model in PMDEditor/MikuMikuDance and change the texture names to english.

 ## 3. How to get MMDAgent